BusinessCracking Down on I.P. theft could increase investment in China – Clete...

 U.S.-China trade deal

 Part of the U.S.-China trade deal signed on Jan.
-15th also details a $200 billion rise in Beijing’s buying of the U.S. goods over two years as well as assurance from Beijing to allow companies to work without “any force or pressure” to transfer their technology – that, along with trade secrets protection provisions.
+15th also details a $200 billion rise in Beijing’s buying of U.S. goods over two years as well as assurance from Beijing to allow companies to work without “any force or pressure” to transfer their technology – that, along with trade secrets protection provisions.

-“If you put it all together, it is going to be a big boost for economy of the U.S. I will reach to the point, this is going for China,” Clete Willems said, and added, “This really will help those in China that want to transform their system, want to style it more market-oriented and empower them to move down that path.”
+“If you put it all together, it is going to be a big boost for the economy of the U.S. I will reach to the point, this is going for China,” Clete Willems said, and added, “This really will help those in China that want to transform their system, want to style it more market-oriented and empower them to move down that path.”

 Ultimately, “better intellectual property protection will see a boost in investment in China,” Willems described.